viraj-khatavkar/hawkeye/README.md

 `list` - It has a list of all files that have been uploaded and resized.
 `separated` - It has a segregated/separated list of all uploaded files and resized images as well, if any!

 Sometimes, you don't want to resize your images in all the types.
-You can specify the same in `scaleImages()` method parameter as follows:
+Don't worry, Hawkeye does that too.
+Specify the name of `imagetypes` you want the uploaded images to be resized into in `resize()` method and Hawkeye will resize into those types only.

 ```php
 <?php